actorapp/actor-bots/docs/tutorials/bot-stateful.md

 Root state is state that expects slash-commands from user and named "main".
 When you need to go to root state, you can simply call `goto("main")`.

+## Persistent

+Stateful Bot can persist it's state automatically.
+You can enable it feature by simply calling `enablePersistent = false` in the begining of your `configure` method.

 ## Example

 ```kotlin